Aldrin’s footprint in the dust of the Sea of Tranquility

 John Houbolt explaining what would become Apollo’s way to get the moon, the Lunar Orbit Rendezvous.

 The path NASA has started taking is interesting, and certainly not stupid: they are letting commercial companies handle the Low Earth Orbit missions, allowing them to focus on deep space exploration programmes, for the moment towards asteroids and Mars.
-But no matter how much the overall cost is reduced, deep space still seems expensive to most people, even though NASA’s annual budget barely reaches 3% of that of the U.S. Military 2.
+But no matter how much the overall cost is reduced, deep space still seems expensive to most people, even though NASA’s annual budget barely reaches 3% of that of the U.S. Military.
+In 2011, NASA budget was 18.72 billion dollars, against 680 billions for the Military

 This is why I am glad to see companies like SpaceX, Orbital Sciences and Sierra Nevada keep innovating.
 With NASA struggling, other agencies focusing on robotic missions, and an international cooperation becoming less and less likely, it is reassuring to know that an alternative way might exist.
 So here is to the forty-fifth anniversary of one of the greatest achievement of humankind, and hopefully, humans on mars in the next fort-five years!